davilanza/librarySystem/README.md

-Final project from the programing logic subject, first semester of computer engineering
+Final project from the programing logic subject, first semester of computer engineering.
+The whole code is in the .c file.
+The professor report from the test case is written in the .txt file, stating that the code didn't pass in only 2 out of 19 case tests.